Skip to main content

 Note: The suspension of certain quality control requirements during the COVID-19 public health emergency resulted in a lack of available data to calculate APT rates for fiscal years 2020 and 2021.

-Low APT rates are unacceptable because they mean eligible households are experiencing delays in receiving food benefits.
-When states fall short of their legal timeliness requirements, FNS offers resources, tools, and best practices to help states improve.
-FNS also visits states in person to understand and help address the root causes of their benefit delays.
+Low APT and RPT rates are indicators of poor customer service and represent a program integrity issue.
+When states fall short of their legal timeliness requirements, we offer resources, tools, and best practices to help states improve.
+We also visit states in person to understand and help address the root causes of their benefit delays.

-If APT rates remain low, FNS requires detailed corrective action plans from states, setting benchmarks and outlining the steps they will take to improve their processes and timeliness.
+If APT or RPT rates remain low, we require detailed corrective action plans from states that set benchmarks and outline the steps they will take to improve their processes and timeliness.

-If states continue to fail to meet the timeliness rules, FNS will begin a structured escalation process:
+If states continue to fail to meet the timeliness rules, we begin a structured escalation process:

 1. Advanced warning letter signaling the need for urgent attention.

-2. Formal warning letter alerting the state that its federal funds are at risk if it does not meet the benchmarks outlined by FNS.
+2. Formal warning letter alerting the state that its federal funds are at risk if it does not meet our defined benchmarks for improvement.

-FNS may deviate from this structured process when APT rates are particularly low or if there are unique circumstances within the state agency.
+We may deviate from this structured process when APT or RPT rates are particularly low or if there are unique circumstances within the state agency.

 Guidance and Policy Memos